Baby Face Nelson (1957 film): Production

 The Production Code had recently repealed a ban on dramatising the lives of real criminals.
 Producer Al Zimbalist formed ZS Productions with Irving Shulman to make a film based on the latter's unpublished novel about Baby Face Nelson.
 He originally announced he was seeking Montgomery Clift, Frank Sinatra or Tony Curtis for the lead.

 Eventually they partnered with Mickey Rooney's Fryman Enterprises to make the movie.
 Don Siegel was hired to direct.

 Zimbalist wanted to borrow Edd Byrnes from Warner Bros to play John Dillinger, but the studio refused to release him.

 Filming started in October 1955.
 Zimbalist did some second unit filming in Chicago himself.

 Shulman was later hired by Sam Katzman to do a script on Pretty Boy Floyd.

 Rooney says he was offered a million dollars to buy out his interest in the film but he refused, confident it would be a success.

 Reception

 When the film was released film critic Bosley Crowther panned the film writing, "Baby Face Nelson, heading the double bill on the Loew's circuit, is a thoroughly standard, pointless and even old-fashioned gangster picture, the kind that began going out along with the oldtime sedans.
 As a matter of fact, one of the few absorbing sights in this United Artists release, starring Mickey Rooney, is a continual procession of vintage jaloppys, chugging in and out of the proceedings ...
 The other distinction, also mild, is Sir Cedric Hardwicke's professional portrait of a seedy, lecherous and alcoholic physician who consorts with criminals."

 The Los Angeles Times called it a "bitter bloody drama".

 The film was a financial success and kicked off a series of movies where Rooney played a tough guy, including The Last Mile and The Big Operator.

+Theme

+Biographer Judith M. Kass locates Baby Face Nelson within a historical and social context in which Seigel’s protagonists are doomed: